jayoung/Rtest_and_Rnotes/Rscripts/phylogenetics/ggtree_demo.md

 ![](ggtree_demo_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-## Associate a tree with addtional data
+# Associate a tree with additional data

-Make a fake data tibble with info on each of the taxa in nkw_tree
+Make a fake data tibble with info on each of the taxa in nwk_tree

 ``` r
 num_taxa <- length(nwk_tree$tip.label)